 - Avoid your triggers: Once you’ve pinpointed what these triggers are, make a game plan for avoiding them in your life.
 It may mean moving to a new area, cutting yourself off from certain people or avoiding particular parties or events, but stepping away from these reminders will help you to defuse drug cravings and avoid relapse.

-Gateway Foundation has trained professionals ready to help you or a loved one navigate the journey to a life-changing recovery.
+Gateway has trained professionals ready to help you or a loved one navigate the journey to a life-changing recovery.
 Contact us today to learn more!